 - 1. Erase Sector Protection Register

 - 2. Program Sector Protection Register

+- 3. Sector Lockdown

+- 4. Program Security Register

-- 3. Buffer and Page Size Configuration
+- 5. Buffer and Page Size Configuration

+- 6. Freeze Sector Lockdown

 If a Group A command is in progress (not fully completed), then another command in Group A, B, C, or D should not be started.
 However, during the internally self-timed portion of Group B commands, any command in Group C can be executed.
-The Group B commands using the Buffer should use Group C commands.
+The Group B commands using Buffer 1 should use Group C commands using Buffer 2 and vice versa.
 Finally, during the internally self-timed portion of a Group D command, only the Status Register Read command should be executed.